KospY/BasSDK/Components/ThunderRoad/Items/Preview.md

 ![PreviewScript][PreviewScript]

+{: .important}
->Note: Full preview is used as a fallback if the Close-up image is not present in JSON.
+Full preview is used as a fallback if the Close-up image is not present in JSON.

+{: .important}
->Note: Generated previews need to be put in addressables and referenced in JSON.
+Generated previews need to be put in addressables and referenced in JSON.

 ## Buttons